Data access FAQs

 Once all nominated collaborators have signed and returned the required documentation (statement of data use document and confidentiality statement, where necessary) the survey data will be prepared and delivered via Cloudstor.

-ALSWH is a public resource funded by the Australian Government Department of Health and does not charge any fees to access survey data.
+ALSWH is a public resource funded by the Australian Government Department of Health and Aged Care and does not charge any fees to access survey data.

 However, if your project involves linked data, you may need to budget for: